nomemory/andreinc-site/_posts/2021-11-08-a-tale-of-java-hash-tables.md

 (...)
 ```

-In order to avoid clustering (that depends on how good our hash function is), a new strategy for probing is proposed, one that doesn't use *linear probing*, but instead tries to *scramble* the entries positions by itself.
+To avoid clustering (that depends on how good our hash function is), a new strategy for probing is proposed, one that doesn't use *linear probing*, but instead tries to *scramble* the entries positions by itself.

 So instead of *cycling* through the array with: